 The cost of the broadcasts was around £15, 000 a year, the majority paid directly to Public-i.tv for equipment and hosting, and around £1340 of staffing costs in overtime for a single member of staff to sit at the back of the chamber and hit the broadcast/record button.

 They broadcast the meetings LIVE and also stored the recording for 6 months to refer back at a later date, Merton.TV believes the recordings are valuable and will be kept indefinitely and will not be purged after six months.

-As part of the 2015 Budget setting process it was decided to end the webcasting.
-Suggestions of sponsorship or using an in house service from the Merton Conservatives were ignored.
-Merton Labour suggest that an in-house system would cost the same as the outsourced service?
+As part of the 2015 Budget setting process, it was decided to end the webcasting.
+Suggestions for sponsorship or using an in house service from the Merton Conservatives were ignored.
+Merton Labour suggest that an in-house system would cost the same as the outsourced service!